+Currently, the Bank does not have any concentration risk within credit risk mitigation.
 The RBI guidelines, among its conditions for eligible credit risk mitigants, require that there should not be a material positive correlation between the credit quality of the counterparty and the value of the collateral being considered.
 RMG conducts the assessment of the aspect of material positive correlation on cases referred to it and accordingly evaluates the eligibility of the credit risk mitigant for obtaining capital relief.
-Currently, the Bank does not have any concentration risk within credit risk mitigation.

 b.
-Portfolio covered by eligible financial collateral (September 30, 2015)
+The following table sets forth, the portfolio covered by eligible financial collateral at September 30, 2017

-Amount 1 Exposures fully covered by eligible financial collateral, after application of haircut 377,036.9 Exposure that is covered by guarantees/credit derivatives 32,059.8
+₹ in million Amount 1 Exposures fully covered by eligible financial collateral, after application of haircut 344,994.0 Exposure that is covered by guarantees/credit derivatives 42,907.5 1 Lost des all softities as adde adde.
+Dead III as distanted as an access totice.

-^{1.} Includes all entities considered for Basel III capital adequacy computation.
+1. Includes all entities considered for Basel III capital adequacy computation.